Zhanghq8/Kinect2-object-detection/README.md

 ## Screenshots

 Here are some screenshots of the results for this project:
+- For [Object detection by color filtering]:
+- For [Object detection by cloud filtering]:
 ![pose_cloud image](https://github.com/Zhanghq8/Kinect2-object-detection/blob/master/pose_cloud.png)